Chia-Network/chia-docs/docs/cli-reference/wallet.md

 ### `combine`

 Functionality: Combine coins (typically used for combining dust).
+The maximum number of coins that can be combined within a single transaction is 500.

 Usage: chia wallet coins combine [OPTIONS]